in2ai/procycla-deployment/README.md

 # procycla-deployment
-Repository with code to deply Procycla project
+Repository with code to deploy Procycla project

+## Steps to follow for deployment

+* Important to have docker installed